Friday, December 5, 2025

 Download PCB and component layout PDFs: click here

-Port-3 pins P3.0 through P3.3 of the microcontroller are connected to the base of transistors T1 through T4, respectively, to select one digit out of the four at a time and to supply anode-drive currents to the common anode pin of respective digit.
-Pin configuration of transistor BC557 is shown in Fig. 3.
+Port-3 pins P3.0 through P3.3 of the microcontroller are connected to the base of transistors T1 through T4, respectively, to select one digit out of the four at a time and to supply anode-drive currents to the common anode pin of the respective digit.
+The pin configuration of transistor BC557 is shown in Fig. 3.

-When pin P3.0 of microcontroller IC1 goes low, it drives transistor T1 into saturation, which provides the drive current to anode pin 6 of 4-digit, 7-segment, common-anode display DIS1.
+When pin P3.0 of microcontroller IC1 goes low, it drives transistor T1 into saturation, which provides the drive current to anode pin 6 of the 4-digit, 7-segment, common-anode display DIS1.
 Similarly, transistors T2 through T4, respectively, provide supply to common-anode pins 8, 9 and 12 of DIS1.
-Thus microcontroller IC1 drives the segment in multiplexed manner using its port pins.
-This is time-division multiplexing process.
+Thus, microcontroller IC1 drives the segment in a multiplexed manner using its port pins.
+This is a time-division multiplexing process.

-Segment data and display-enable pulse for display are refreshed every 5 ms. Thus, the display appears to be continuous even though it lights up one by one.
+Segment data and display-enabled pulse for display are refreshed every 5 ms. Thus, the display appears to be continuous even though it lights up one by one.

 Switch S1 is used to manually reset the microcontroller, while the power-on-reset signal for the microcontroller is given by C1 and R6.
 A 12MHz crystal is connected to pins 4 and 5 of IC1 to generate the basic clock frequency for the microcontroller.
-The circuit uses a 6V battery for power supply or alternatively a mains derived low voltage supply.
-An actual-size, single-side PCB layout for the tachometer (Fig. 1) is shown in Fig. 4 and its component layout in Fig. 5.
+The circuit uses a 6V battery for power supply, or a mains-derived low-voltage supply.
+An actual-size, single-sided PCB layout for the tachometer (Fig. 1) is shown in Fig. 4 and its component layout in Fig. 5.

-The source code of this article can be downloaded below at code file ‘tacho.hex.’
+The source code of this article can be downloaded from the code file given at the end of the article.
 Using a programmer, load the code into the new chip AT89C2051.
-(Refer the May 2005 issue of EFY for article on programmer for 89C51 and 2051.)
-Then, fit it into the circuit board and after powering up the circuit, test it.
+Then, fit it into the circuit board, and after powering up the circuit, test it.

 For testing, point the probe using torchlight for illumination of the rotating object.
 For fans, use the light from behind.
 Hold the probe firmly so as to provide a steady, bright illumination on the object.
 Even an LED pen torch could be used here.
 Avoid the fluctuating background light from sources such as tubelight.